ToniWonKanobi/theoveranalyzed.net/posts/2015/3/4/byword-multimarkdown-composer-and-more.md

 # Introduction

-Some time ago, I wrote a rather [lengthy and exclamatory piece](http://www.theoveranalyzed.net/archive/2015/1/bigfoot-footntes-squarespace) recounting how I implemented [Bigfoot footnotes](http://www.bigfootjs.com).
+Some time ago, I wrote a rather [lengthy and exclamatory piece][theoveranalyzed] recounting how I implemented [Bigfoot footnotes][bigfootjs].
 I will refrain from rehashing the entire post, but would like to discuss footnotes in general for a bit.
-Footnotes, and my recent change to [MultiMarkdown Composer](http://multimarkdown.com/) from [Byword](http://bywordapp.com).
+Footnotes, and my recent change to [MultiMarkdown Composer][multimarkdown] from [Byword][bywordapp].

 What I might have failed to fully articulate previously is this: I learned how to do Bigfoot footnotes *and* regular ol' non-Bigfoot footnotes at the same time.
 In fact, if I had never even heard of Bigfoot footnotes, I still would have been plenty happy with just regular footnotes.